emoacht/Monitorian/README.md

 1. The cable, converter, or docking station which connects the PC and the monitor is not compatible with DDC/CI.
 Thunderbolt/USB-C cables are generally compatible but converters aren't.
 Surface Dock and Surface Dock 2 are known to be compatible.

-1. The monitor or the PC have issues including contact failture in connector.
+1. The monitor or the PC have issues including contact failure in connector.
 This is particularly the case for old monitors.

 If you think it is worth to report, read [reporting](#reporting) and then create an issue with logs and other relevant information.
-Please note that an issue which does not include any meaningful clue will be closed.

 ## Development